 1. PC Products Wood Repair Epoxy

-This PC Products Wood Repair Epoxy is our best pick because it’s flexible but durable at the same time.
+This PC Products Wood Repair Epoxy is my best pick because it’s flexible but durable at the same time.
 It’s a two-part wood filler that is used to repair holes, chips, or rotted wood.
 It has a high-tack factor that works to reduce sags and dripping when it’s wet, which makes a better finish when hardened.

 This product is resistant to rot, mildew, saltwater, freshwater, UV light, and even insect and rodent damage.
 Its service temperature range is between -20°F to over 200°F, making it the ideal choice for deck repairs both indoors and outdoors.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 2. DAP Latex Plastic Wood Filler